mishnit/mishnit.github.io/Engg-Manager-README.md

 You are motivated, focused, having fun, & not burning out If I fail at any of these — especially anything that puts retaining you at risk — you would be doing me a huge favor by letting me know as soon as possible.
 I want you to reflect back 10 years from now at your time spent at our organisation and consider it to be the best work you’ve ever done.
 If you’re still here then, I’ve done my job well.

+# My Role
+One of my top priorities is to ensure people stay motivated and stay challenged.
+My goal is to work with you to find the right amount of stretch so you don't get bored and you don't get too stressed.
+That said, with the help of others, I would like:

+# For Software Engineers
+to ensure you work on the right things to ensure you talk to the right people to ensure you feel it's a safe and supportive workplace to ensure you upskill yourself

+# For Tech & QA Leads (My Direct Reports)
+to ensure you get the coaching and mentorship you need to succeed in your role to ensure you lead instead of manage your team to ensure you have the autonomy to lead and drive your team to ensure you have enough information and context to prioritise tasks for your team to ensure you feel safe to be honest with me

+# For Product Managers
+to ensure you know how easy or difficult it is to perform a given task to ensure you always get our confidence level on our own estimation to ensure you get presented with alternative solutions we believe could achieve similar goals with less effort to ensure you are provided with enough technical guidance for your product roadmap

+# For the Rest of Leadership Team
+to ensure you gain the confidence that we would deliver to ensure you know why we do or don't do certain things for you to ensure you understand how we work as an engineering group to ensure you are consulted before we begin a major piece of work that affects your team to ensure you know we work together as one Xplor team and not as individual functional groups

+# Effective Communication with Me
+I am generally a well organised person.
+In order to communicate effectively with me, please:

+be straight-up and cut the bullshit be explicit rathar than assume I already have the knowledge of something grab me if it's urgent, or requires back and forth call me if it's urgent and I'm out of office
+Slack me if it's short and don't require back and forth email me if it's long and don't require back and forth being interrupted is part of my role, come talk to me even if I have headphones on be patient, and if you don't hear back from me within a day, nudge me think about the outcome and actionable items before you schedule a meeting with me if it's more personal or more private, let's go grab a coffee or tea hard truth: your requests are important to you, but may not be as important compared to others

 # Software Development Principles
 As an engineering manager I strongly believed in putting people over process and changing process to accommodate our needs and goals.
 As an engineering manager I will stay out of the planning loop where possible while guiding tech leads, principals and managers distill what I believe are values that are important to me, which are: